Last Updated on January 26, 2023 by Lori Geurin

-Body shaming has become an alarming problem in the U.S. And the fallout is staggering.
+Body shaming has become an alarming problem in the U.S. The fallout is staggering.
 A shocking 30 million people will suffer from an eating disorder sometime in their life.
 About 1,000 women die each year from eating disorders due to malnutrition, heart attack, and suicide.

 70% of 18 to 30-year-olds don’t like their bodies.

-51% of 9 and 10-year-old girls say they feel better about themselves when they are dieting.
+51% of 9 and 10-year-old girls say they feel better about themselves when dieting.

 She has a point because I do like to eat.
 So we laugh it up and move on because it doesn’t hurt my feelings.